 A BOP bundles property insurance and general liability insurance.
 It's often the most cost-effective type of commercial insurance for a Texas technology business.

 Though it's not required, many employers in Texas choose to carry this coverage for the important protection it offers.
 It can cover medical costs for work injuries.

 This policy is required for vehicles owned by Texas technology businesses.
 It covers injuries and property damage in an accident, along with other types of damage.

 Looking for different coverage?
 Check out our other policies.

-Unlike other states, Texas does not require technology businesses to carry workers’ compensation insurance, but many employers choose to carry this coverage to protect themselves and their employees.
+Unlike most other states, Texas does not require technology businesses to carry workers’ compensation insurance, but many employers choose to carry this coverage to protect themselves and their employees.
 This policy covers medical bills for work injuries and illnesses.
 It also protects employers from lawsuits alleging their negligence led to an injury or illness.